albfernandes/typescript-api/README.md

 ## Start the application

-To start the applications, run the command: `docker-compose up`inside each folder (stock-service and api-service)
+To start the applications, run the command: `docker-compose up` in the root of node-challenge folder

 ## API Documentation